Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/divine/divine-ranks-and-powers.md

 speeds for all deities.
 Use twice the value in the Quadruped column for fly speeds for all deities capable of flying.

+### Armor Class
-**Armor Class:** A field of divine energy encompasses a deity's body, granting it a divine Armor Class bonus equal to its divine rank.
+A field of divine energy encompasses a deity's body, granting it a divine Armor Class bonus equal to its divine rank.
 This bonus stacks with all other Armor Class bonuses and is effective against touch attacks and incorporeal touch attacks.